 - Peak Design Travel Tripod– The Peak Design travel tripod is the absolute skinniest tripod on the market.
 It will fit in a water bottle holder in a backpack!
 This lightweight tripod is sturdy and trustworthy.
 I love it because it packs small so it’s easy to travel with.
 Plus the capture clip and the tripod have the same mounting plate so there is no need to unscrew it.
 It makes for a quick setup process.

 - Mini tripod– I love this mini tripod.
-It is my go-to when hiking as it only weight 4oz!
+It is my go-to when hiking as it only weighs 4oz!
 I keep this in my kit at all times because you never know when you are going to need some extra stability.

 - Defender Lens Cove by Polar Pro– I use this as a secondary cap for my lens.
 I especially use this when I am hiking as my camera can sometimes run into branches.
 This is an extra layer of protection, and I don’t have to worry about my lens cap falling off and my lens getting scratched.